Providing for your pet in your Will – is your pet property?

 Your Residuary Beneficiaries probably love you.
 And they will probably love your pets.
 They are the thread that keeps your memory alive.

-• The argument to mention your pet in a specific gift
+• The argument to mention your pet in a Specific Gift in your Will

-Animals, like small children, cannot support and care for themselves.
+Pets, like small children, cannot support and care for themselves.
 Animals who are not provided for by their “adoptive parents” may find themselves in the local pound or euthanised.
-Giving your pet to a special person (and perhaps some money) protects them.
+Making a Specific Gift in your Will of your pet to a special person (and perhaps some money) protects your pet.

-But, if you must specifically give away your furry, feathered or scaly friend, then there are examples on how to do so when you start building your Will on the Legal Consolidated website.
+To give away your furry, feathered or scaly friend, then there are examples of how to do so when you start building your Will on the Legal Consolidated website.

 Examples of pet-giving clauses in Wills: